Everyone Has a Culture - Everyone Is Different

 - Explain that many differences are related to culture—ways of living and beliefs that are handed down from one generation to the next.
 Working from the list on the board, explain that all people share basic needs (food, shelter, etc.), that each of us learns a set of behaviors and beliefs from the people we grow up with (the kinds of houses we build and foods we eat), and that each individual has unique talents and preferences (I'm good at math; I don't like chocolate).
 When we talk about the behaviors and beliefs that a group of people have in common, we are talking about culture.

-- Ask students to complete the worksheet (link above) in order to help them identify aspects of their own cultures.
+- Ask students to complete the culture worksheet in order to help them identify aspects of their own cultures.
 Explain that each student should answer each question with one sentence or phrase.
 Then students should rank each item as to how important they feel it is to their culture.

 - After students have completed the worksheets, ask them to share their answers in small groups.
 Ask the groups to compare various aspects of their individual cultures.